synackchoo/FancyListener/README.md

 ## 🙏 Credits

+- Inspired by the [FancyTracker](https://github.com/Zeetaz/FancyTracker-FF) **ALSO Required for Use**
 - Based on the original [postMessage-tracker](https://github.com/fransr/postMessage-tracker) by Frans Rosén
-- Part of the [FancyTracker](https://github.com/fransr/postMessage-tracker) project ecosystem

 ## 🔗 Related Projects

-- [FancyTracker Browser Extension](https://github.com/fransr/postMessage-tracker) - Browser extension for detecting postMessage listeners
+- [FancyTracker Browser Extension](https://github.com/Zeetaz/FancyTracker-FF) - Browser extension for detecting postMessage listeners

 ## 📬 Support